tzcnt/WarriorSim/README.md

 for the resolved-spec interface, optimizations, and parity validation.

 **Share Compute** contributes idle browser workers and receives help with your simulations.
-It is **on by default**, and turning it off is remembered in that browser.
+It is on by default, and turning it off is remembered in that browser.
 The panel has a slider for your local threads (always used for your own runs) and one for the threads you share, plus the threads everyone else is sharing; both sliders are remembered between visits.
 Starting a simulation